-Knowing what works and what doesn’t work – learning from mistakes and discovering unexpected successes are vital for our projects to be as effective as possible.
-Equal Access’ uses a range of tools to measure the impact we are achieving with our work.
-We regard this process as an important way of making sure we are really listening and learning from the people we serve.
+Knowing what works and what doesn’t work is vital for our projects to be as effective as possible.
+Equal Access uses a range of tools to measure the impact we are achieving with our work.
+This important process allows Equal Access to make sure we are really listening and learning from the people we serve.

 Impact Measurement Tools